Find out more about first aid and help beat the bystander effect.

 Where to push - push on the centre of the person’s chest, on the lower part of their breastbone.

 Hand positioning - good hand positioning is important; place the heel of one hand on the lower part of the breastbone with the other on top, interlocking your fingers.

 Depth of compression - position yourself vertically over the person, keeping your arms straight.
 Press down to a depth of 5-6 cm, releasing the pressure after each push.

 Frequency - give compressions at the rate of 100-120 per minute or two per second: melodies such as stayin’ alive by the Bee Gees help keep the pace.
 Don't forget that each compression requires a release of equal time.

 When to stop - if you are doing rescue breaths stop after 30 seconds to carry them out.
 If not, don’t stop compressions until either professional help arrives, the person regains consciousness AND is breathing normally, or you are completely exhausted.

 The primary function of the recovery position is to prevent any obstruction of the airway.
 If a casualty has a spinal injury or is suffering from cardiac arrest then a different technique will be required.
 The recovery position should be used on an unconscious but breathing person, if the casualty is not breathing then 999 should be called immediately and you should begin CPR.

-With Virtual College you can learn at your own pace and there is 24 hour support available to all of our learners.
+With Virtual College you can learn anytime, anywhere.
 Our first aid training course is suitable for anyone looking to learn first aid skills or refresh their current knowledge.
 No previous experience or qualifications are needed to take the course.
 The First Aid Primary Survey course is designed for anyone who could find themselves at the scene of an accident, this includes environments such as the workplace and home.